Naturopathic Medicine

 • Naturopaths and Herbalists Association of Australia (NHAA)

-It is critical to find a Naturopathic Practitioner who is a highly qualified, experienced healthcare professional who is up to date on the latest scientific evidence.
+It is critical to find a Naturopathic Practitioner who is highly qualified and experienced, and up to date with the latest scientific evidence.

-You also want a Naturopath with whom you can establish a collaborative relationship and who is prepared to listen to your concerns and is able to help you overcome the obstacles preventing you from reaching your health and well-being goals.
+You also want a Naturopath with whom you can establish a collaborative relationship, who is prepared to listen to your concerns and help you overcome the obstacles preventing you from reaching your health and well-being goals.

 What to Expect in Consultation

-Research shows that patients with chronic disease want their healthcare to take a more person-centred holistic-based approach while providing a continuum of care, which includes open communication, help with self-care strategies, and allows the patient to be more involved in the decision-making process.
+Research shows that patients with chronic disease want their healthcare to take a more person-centred, holistic approach, providing a continuum of care that includes open communication, support with self-care strategies, and allowing the patient to be more involved in the decision-making process.
 [15]

-DR ALAIN FRABOTTA practises a patient-centred care approach derived from Carl Rogers (Psychologist).
+DR ALAIN FRABOTTA practises a patient-centred care approach derived from the work of Carl Rogers (Psychologist).
 [15]

 1. Developing a meaningful patient-practitioner relationship based on trust and open communication;